lindsaywparker/front-end-submissions-public/1703/mod-3/personal-project/lindsay-parker/Check In 4.md

  - :white_check_mark: This route should display a random assortment of representative cards

 ##### Iteration 3 - Favorites
- - There should be a button on each card to save it to Favorites
+ - :white_check_mark: There should be a button on each card to save it to Favorites
  - `/favorites` shows only favorited cards
  - User should be able to delete a favorite
  - If there are no favorites, there should be a message indicating that there are no favorites